Haswf/Haswf/README.md

 You found me on GitHub.

-I am a data enginner at ByteDance.
+I am a software enginner at ByteDance.